SPARC-X/SPARC-X-API/README.md

 ## `sparc-dft-api`: Basic usages
-### 0. Environmental variables
+### 0. Prerequisites

 By design, sparc-dft-api >= v0.2 will automate the discovery for pseudopotential files, JSON API and SPARC binary.
-You can control them by setting the environmental varialbles:
+But you can also have fine control over how they can be setup:

 ### A) Pseudopotential files
 Pseudopotential files (in *Abinit*'s psp8 format) are looked for in the following
 order: